WQEN: Top 40

 In 1974, WLJM was sold to Charles Smithgall and Mike McDougald, who operated WAAX 570 AM, also in Gadsden.
 The following year, it took its current call letters, which stand for "Queen City," a nickname for Gadsden.
 It had the nickname "Alabama's Music Giant."
-WQEN became one of the first Top 40 stations in Alabama to broadcast exclusively on the FM dial.
+WQEN became one of the first Top 40 stations in Alabama to broadcast exclusively on the FM dial, under the direction of Rick Sisk, Program Director.
 WQEN has remained a Top 40 station for most of the last half century.

 By 1976, the transmitter for WQEN was moved to Steele, some 15 mile south of Gadsden.
 The power of its signal was increased to 100,000 watts.
 This enabled the station to cover not just the Gadsden area but many parts of the Birmingham metropolitan area.
 During this time, WQEN had several monikers: "Super Q104, WQEN", "SuperHot Q104", and "Q104 WQEN, The Southern Super Giant".
+General Manager Wiley Post led the station with contests, on-location giveaways, and promotions.
 Except for a brief period in the late 1980s when the station was known as "103.7 QFM", the station was called "Q104" for over 20 years.